ncatlab/nlab-content/pages/3/5/6/7/7653/content.md

 * [[Thomas Nikolaus]], [[Urs Schreiber]], [[Danny Stevenson]], _[[schreiber:Principal ∞-bundles -- theory, presentations and applications]]_
  {#NSS}

-An attempt at a general theory of such smooth homotopy-types is laid out in
+A general theory of such smooth homotopy-types is laid out in

 * [[Urs Schreiber]], _[[schreiber:differential cohomology in a cohesive topos]]_
  {#Schreiber}